 Influence on Income

+Source?

 Figure 5.
 Influence on Income

 When it comes to the influence that the support has on the women’s income, the findings revealed that the majority (30%) of the women agree that the support that they have received has positively influenced their income.
 Additionally, 8.3% of the women strongly agree that the support that they have received has positively influenced their income while 15% neither agree nor disagree.
 On the other hand, 28.3% disagree that the support that they have received for their business has positively influenced their income and a further 18.3% strongly disagree.